cupOJoseph/keyp-backend-challenge/README.md

 ## Deliverables:
 - A hosted server with at least one exposed endpoint
 - A wallet which submits transactions on polygon network, just ask for some testing gas money if you need it :)

+## Tips:
+- The Ethers docs are great: https://docs.ethers.org/v5/
+- deploying a simple Express app on Render is really fast https://render.com/docs/deploy-node-express-app
+- ask us if you have questions!
+- create your own repo instead of forking this one to prevent copying